 Memorial Hermann Hospital—Texas Medical Center

 Memorial Hermann Hospital—Texas Medical Center (MHH—TMC) serves as the primary teaching hospital for McGovern Medical School at UTHealth.
-From September 1, 2018 to August 31, 2019, MHH—TMC performed over 44,000 anesthetics.
+MHH—TMC performed over 44,000 anesthetics per year.
 It is the busiest Level I trauma center in the United States, and one of the busiest trauma centers in the world.
-Our residents rotate through general anesthesia along with anesthetic subspecialties including: trauma surgery; transplant surgery—including both adult and pediatric liver, pancreas, and kidney transplants; neurosurgery involving complex neurovascular interventions and intricate tumor cases requiring awake craniotomies; cardiothoracic surgery including heart transplants; pediatric, neonatal, and interventional fetal surgery; and obstetric anesthesia.
-Residents also rotate throughout the postanesthesia care unit, regional anesthesia, acute pain service, anesthesia preoperative clinic, and surgical trauma intensive care unit.
+Our residents rotate through general anesthesia along with anesthetic subspecialties including: trauma surgery; transplant surgery—including adult liver, pediatric liver, and kidney transplants; neurosurgery involving complex neurovascular interventions and intricate tumor cases requiring awake craniotomies; cardiothoracic surgery including heart transplants; pediatric, neonatal, and interventional fetal surgery; and obstetric anesthesia.
+Residents also rotate throughout the post-anesthesia care unit, regional anesthesia, acute pain service, anesthesia preoperative clinic, and surgical trauma intensive care unit.
 In addition to the TMC campus, our residents rotate at the following satellite campuses: Memorial Hermann Southwest in the intensive care unit, and Memorial Hermann Southeast with a private practice group doing general, regional, and obstetric anesthesia.

 Harris Health System’s Lyndon B. Johnson Hospital